Are Video Reasoning Models

 Figure 5a: Component ablation

 Figure 5a.
 Contribution of each ROVA component.
-Reasoning reward gives the largest gain.
+The robustness‑aware consistency reward yields the largest individual gain, and combining all components achieves the best overall performance.

 Figure 5b: Mask style generalization

 Figure 5b.
-Structured masks generalize to unseen perturbations (red bars), outperforming random masking.
+Structured masks generalize to unseen perturbation types (hatched bars), consistently outperforming random masking across all corruption categories.

 Figure 5c: Self-reflective evaluation dynamics